 Classroom or shop functions approved in advance by the Administration will be allowed.
 Food deliveries during the school day from outside establishments are not permitted.
-If a parent drops a student's lunch off at the main office, that student will not necessarily be called to the office immediately, but instead will be called to the office at a time that does not disrupt learning.
+If a parent or guardian drops a student's lunch off at the main office, that student will not necessarily be called to the office immediately, but instead will be called to the office at a time that does not disrupt learning.
+Food/drinks will not be accepted from an individual who is not on the students Contact List.

 Parents: Please be sensitive to the needs of children with food allergies.
 Do not send your child to school with any foods or snacks containing nut products.
 Encourage your child not to trade foods with other students.
 Please advise the school nurse of your child's food allergy; provide a doctor's order and an epinephrine auto-injector (EpiPen) and/or other needed medication.
-Teach your food allergic child dress should be within reasonable limits and should not be extreme.
-Attire should be in good taste, and a reflection of the student's future goal as an employed adult.
-Whether in academics or the shop area, students should dress in a manner that is appropriate for the situation.
+Teach your food allergic child